 How do stablecoin creators achieve the price stability they desire?
 There are three different types of stablecoins, each with its own approach for ensuring minimal price fluctuations.

 Why are stablecoins important?

 The same can be said for most other digital currencies.
-Because prices fluctuate significantly from one day to the next, holding and using crypto in the same way you do pound sterling (getting paid a salary, paying for food, buying a coffee etc) simply isn’t viable.
-Think about it – why would a business accept Bitcoin as payment when 1 BTC might be worth $10,000 today, but tomorrow its value could have dropped to $9,000?
+Because prices fluctuate significantly from one day to the next, holding and using crypto in the same way you do Malaysian ringgits (getting paid a salary, paying for groceries, buying a coffee etc) simply isn’t viable.
+Think about it – why would a business accept bitcoin as payment when 1 BTC might be worth $10,000 today, but tomorrow its value could have dropped to $9,000?